AtiqRahman1/unique-career-coach-assignment10/README.md

 ## Bullet points of this website

-### `1-This is career oriented website where trainer will help to build career`
+**1-This is career oriented website where trainer will help to build career.**\
-### `2-There are 3 services about true potential, communicatiion and leadership`
+**2-There are 3 services about true potential, communicatiion and leadership.**\
-### `3-If anyone want to train himself with best career coach, this is right choice`
+**3-If anyone want to train himself with best career coach, this is right choice.**\
-### `4-In blogs components, there are 3 answer of questions about firebase, firebase authorization and authentication`
+**4-In blogs components, there are 3 answer of questions about firebase, firebase authorization and authentication.**\

-### `5-In about me page, there is my picture and short description about my goal`
+**5-In about me page, there is my picture and short description about my goal**

 ## List of technologies in my projects